 If you use "Certified Mail" to file, change the ZIP code to "18769-0002."
 If you use an IRS-approved private delivery service, add "ATTN: W-2 Process, 1150 E. Mountain Dr." to the address and change the ZIP code to "18702-7997."
 See Pub.
-15 (Circular E) for a list of

-IRS-approved private delivery services.
+15 (Circular E) for a list of IRS-approved private delivery services.

-Do not send cash, checks, money orders, etc. with the Forms W-2 and W-3 that you submit to the SSA.
-Do not use the address above to file electronically.
+Do not send cash, checks, money orders, or other forms of payment with the Forms W-2 and W-3 that you submit to the SSA.

-See SSA's MMREF-1, Magnetic Media Reporting and Electronic Filing, for the electronic filing address.
 Employment tax forms (for example, Form 941 or Form 943), remittances, and Forms 1099 must be sent to the IRS.

-Send Copy 1 of Form W-2 to your state, city, or local tax department.
-For more information concerning Copy 1 (including how to complete boxes 15-20), contact your state, city, or local tax department.
+Send Copy 1 of Form W-2, if required, to your state, city, or local tax department.
+For more information concerning Copy 1 (including how to complete boxes 15 through 20), contact your state, city, or local tax department.

 Shipping and mailing.
-If you file more than one type of employment tax form, please group Forms W-2 of the same type with a separate Form W-3 for each type, and send them in separate groups.
-See the specific instructions for box b of Form W-3 on page 14.
+If you file more than one type of employment tax form, group Forms W-2 of the same type with a separate Form W-3 for each type, and send them in separate groups.
+See the specific instructions for box b of Form W-3 beginning on page 11.

 Prepare and file Forms W-2 either alphabetically by employees' last names or numerically by employees' social security numbers.
-Please do not staple or tape Form W-3 to the related Forms W-2 or Forms W-2 to each other.
+Do not staple or tape Form W-3 to the related Forms W-2 or Forms W-2 to each other.
 These forms are machine read.
 Staple holes or tears interfere with machine reading.
 Also, do not fold Forms W-2 and W-3.
 Send the forms to the SSA in a flat mailing.